 - Pour the beaten eggs through a fine-mesh strainer into the chocolate mixture and mix well.
-Add the mint drop by drop, tasting to just barely get a mint flavor.
+Add the mint in quarter teaspoon increments, tasting to just barely get a mint flavor.

 - Pour the chocolate custard into the prepared shortcrust shell, carefully bump the tart pan on the counter several times to remove any air bubbles, and place the tart on a rimmed baking sheet.
 Transfer to the middle rack of the oven and bake until the outer edge of the filling is set and faint cracks appear on the surface, 30-35 minutes.
 The filling will be very loose and will appear to be un-cooked, that is just fine, it will firm up as it cools.
 Remove from the oven, leave the tart on the baking sheet to cool at room temperature.
 When cool, place in the refrigerator, uncovered until chilled and completely set, 3-4 hours, preferably overnight.